chetanprasadofficial/Quiz-App/README.md

 ## 📋 About the Project

-This is a browser-based quiz application that tests the user's knowledge across multiple categories.
+The Quiz App is a browser-based interactive quiz website that allows users to select from multiple question categories and attempt a timed quiz.
 The user enters their name, selects a category, and answers 10 multiple choice questions with a countdown timer.
 At the end, a result screen shows the final score with a performance message.

 No backend.
 No API.
 Pure JavaScript logic and state management.